-São Paulo born Brazilian singer and songwriter Mônica Vasconcelos has been living in the UK for over a decade.
+São Paulo born Brazilian singer and songwriter Mônica Vasçoncelos has been living in the UK for over a decade.
 She has recorded 7 albums to date.Her musical journey includes partnerships with, amongst others, UK rock legend Robert Wyatt (on her album "Hih") and Brazilian master guitarist and composer Guinga (on her album "Gente").
 She can also be heard singing the duet “Just As You Are” with Robert on his album "Comicopera”.

+Mônica has toured the UK with Guinga and has sung in London with Brazilian bossa nova icons João Donato and Marcos Valle.
 Leading her bands Nóis and Nóis 4, Mônica has played support gigs for Bryan Ferry, Airto Moreira and Flora Purim,Joyce, Gilberto Gil and Courtney Pine.

 She was featured as a guest singer alongside major Brazilian stars such as Lenine, Zélia Duncaan, Ney Matogrosso and Joyce on Rio composer Alberto Rosenblit's album "De Bem Com a Vida".In the UK, she has performed at major venues such as Ronnie Scott's jazz club, the Barbican Hall and the Jazz Cafe.
 She has also played a headline gig at Peter Gabriel's Womad world music festival and performed at major UK jazz festivals such as Brecon Jazz, Chelthenham Jazz, Southport International Jazz Festival and The Sage International Jazz Festival, in Newcastle.